 The climate is tropical with strong seasonality between the rainy (July to October) and dry season (November-June).
-The climate of the region is hot and humid with average annual temperature of 25 °C (77 °F), the coldest month exceeds 18 °C (64 °F).
+The climate of the region is hot and humid with an average annual temperature of 25 °C (77 °F), the coldest month exceeds 18 °C (64 °F).
 The median annual precipitation is approximately 762 mm (30 in).

-In 1971, the Biology Institute of the National Autonomous University of Mexico, built a research station in order to study and preserve the surrounding ecosystems.
+In 1971, the Biology Institute of the National Autonomous University of Mexico built a research station in order to study and preserve the surrounding ecosystems.